The Government Chatbot Becomes the Front Desk

 A serious public-sector chatbot standard should begin by refusing the phrase "just guidance" as a shield.
 Guidance is how many people encounter power.

 First, scope should be narrow and visible.
-A chatbot should say what body of official material it can use, what it cannot answer, which domains are excluded, and when the user needs a human or legally authoritative source.
+A chatbot should say what body of official material it can use, what it cannot answer, which domains are excluded, how current its source corpus is, and when the user needs a human or legally authoritative source.
 The user should not have to infer scope from failure.

 Second, every answer should preserve source access.
-The chatbot should link to the exact official pages used, distinguish summary from quotation, and make it easy to open the underlying rule.
+The chatbot should link to the exact official pages used, distinguish summary from quotation, identify when it is summarizing rather than deciding, and make it easy to open the underlying rule.
 A generated answer should never become the only practical surface of the public record.

 Third, high-stakes topics need hard stops.
-Benefits denial, immigration status, legal deadlines, tax penalties, safety duties, medical eligibility, housing rights, discrimination, law enforcement, and child welfare should trigger escalation, not confident conversational improvisation.
+Benefits denial, immigration status, legal deadlines, tax penalties, safety duties, medical eligibility, housing rights, discrimination, law enforcement, and child welfare should trigger escalation, authoritative confirmation, or a non-AI fallback, not confident conversational improvisation.

-Fourth, the institution needs an answer log.
-Public agencies should retain enough structured evidence to investigate harm: timestamp, model, retrieval set, user-visible answer, disclaimers shown, escalation path, and subsequent corrections.
+Fourth, the institution needs a front-desk record.
+Public agencies should retain enough structured evidence to investigate harm: timestamp, model and retrieval versions, source pages shown, user-visible answer, disclaimers shown, escalation path, and subsequent corrections.
 Privacy protections matter, but so does accountability.

 Fifth, correction should be public where the error was public.
 If a chatbot has been giving bad guidance on a recurring topic, quiet patching is not enough.
 Agencies should publish known-error notices, update relevant pages, and notify affected users when feasible.